-Actuarial present value of the promised retirement benefits as at 31 March 2013 is £632.4M
+Actuarial present value of the promised retirement benefits as at 31 March 2013 was £632.4M.

-Actuarial present value of the promised retirement benefits as at 31 March 2010 was £568.8M
+Actuarial present value of the promised retirement benefits as at 31 March 2010 was £568.8M.

 23. Nature and Extent of Risks Arising from Financial Instruments Risk and risk management